Monday, March 30, 2026

 PESACH: THE HIDDEN MERCY BEHIND THE PASSOVER

-An Orthodox rabbi I am very close to called me today to wish me a sweet Passover.
-We started to talk; I can not have a quick call with Rabbi.
-During the conversation he asked me a question that I was surprised he did.
-He asked me if I knew the meaning of "Pesach."
+An Orthodox rabbi and friend called me today to wish me a sweet Passover.
+We started to talk.
+During the conversation he asked me a question thar surprised me.
+He asked if I knew the meaning of "Pesach."
 Of course.
-I answered him.
+I answered him with the traditional explanation.
 Then he said there is another meaning--an older meaning.

 The Hidden Meaning of Passover Is More Than Just "Passing Over: